By Nicola Wright

 Stereotypes would have us believe that it’s normal for scientists and tech guys to be recluses with a lack of communication skills, but that won’t fly for those who are part of a big data team.

-Big data pros, especially analysts and scientists, need to be able to communicate effectively with people who won’t always “speak the same language,” be excellent storytellers, and be able to use visual communications to maximize impact.
+Big data pros, especially analysts and scientists, need to communicate effectively with people who won’t always “speak the same language,” be excellent storytellers, and be able to use visual communications to maximize impact.